wanderxu/dqmc_demo/README.md

 ## Running the tests

-There are some scripts in run/ that can start a test or submit jobs on server.
+There are some scripts in example/ that can start a test locally directly or submit jobs on server with a little change according to the server operating system.